Lifestyle Changes to Manage Eating Disorders

 Stressful life events can trigger eating disorders in susceptible people or trigger a relapse in those who have recovered.
 You can control self-induced stress by developing a healthier self-image and more reasonable expectations.
 This can be achieved through counseling and learning how to take charge of the things you can control, such as your attitude and ability to make healthy choices.

-Most people with eating disorders will have medicines prescribed.
-These medicines are not a cure, but they can be important in helping you avoid disordered eating behaviors.
-Many people with eating disorders also have associated psychiatric problems, including depression , anxiety , and substance abuse .
-Medicines may also help reduce symptoms of these disorders and, as a result, eliminate triggers that lead to disordered eating.
-Learning to take medicine each day is often itself a major lifestyle change.
+Most people with eating disorders will have medications prescribed.
+These medications are not a cure, but they can be important in helping you avoid disordered eating behaviors.
+Medications may also help reduce symptoms of these disorders and, as a result, eliminate triggers that lead to disordered eating.
+Learning to take medication each day is often itself a major lifestyle change.